NDepend is

 Then I remembered that I have references to my old assembly (Common) everywhere and I will have to migrate from it as well, so the query is simple:

-SELECT METHODS FROM ASSEMBLIES "MyCompany.MyProject.WebGUI" WHERE IsUsing "MyCompany.Common.EcoUtils"
+SELECT METHODS FROM ASSEMBLIES "MyCompany.MyProject.WebGUI" WHERE IsUsing "MyCompany.Common.EcoUtils"and I got about 1629 references.

 So now I know I have to consider to keep backward compatibility in my Common assembly.